-Elsewhere in Croatia bears evidence of a domination by an even older empire than that of Austro-Hungary.
-The Romans held sway over the region around 2,000 years ago and some of the best preserved examples of their influence can be seen in the city of Pula.
+Elsewhere in Croatia bears evidence of domination by an even older empire than that of Austro-Hungary.
+The Romans held sway over the region around 2,000 years ago and some of the best-preserved examples of their influence can be seen in the city of Pula.

 Much of Pula’s vast amphitheatre remains intact.
 The ancient entertainment venue was constructed from around 27BC to 68AD, with three tiers of stone arches rising around a central arena.
 Today you can see artefacts displayed beneath the ground, in subterranean chambers once used to house gladiators and other performers.
 A Roman temple, dedicated to Augustus, stands in the centre of the city, along with three of ancient gates.